alasco-tech/alasco-tech.github.io/_posts/2023-09-13-react-testing-guidance.md

 ### Concrete example

-Knowing all that, you have to ask yourself a question what exactly do you want to test and how.
+Knowing all that, you have to ask yourself a question: what exactly do you want to test and how.

 TBD.